If you’d like to submit a question or thought, please email firstname.lastname@example.org or Tweet me @andrewmertig

 If Green Bay drops the home opener against the Seahawks, they face an incredibly difficult game at Atlanta in the opener of their new stadium.

 That’s all I have for this week.
 Remember to submit your questions for next week.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig